areindl/nuxt-structure-with-modules/README.md

 # Nuxt 3

-I have implememted a quick POC how this can be can be done using hooks in Nuxt 3
+I have implememented a quick proof-of-concept how this can be done using hooks in Nuxt 3

 Look into branch: [Nuxt 3](https://github.com/areindl/nuxt-structure-with-modules/tree/nuxt3)